stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 1. Although the structure type mapping logic could be reused it is anticipated that we _will_ want to manually fiddle with the signatures of the API methods, so they might as well be hand-crafted.

-2. Also the number of API methods is relatively small in comparison to the number of enumerations and structures.
+2. The number of API methods is relatively small in comparison to the number of enumerations and structures.

-3. Additionally we would also like to group related API methods, both for ease of finding a method and to break up the overall library.
+3. Ideally we would like to group related API methods both for ease of finding a method and to break up the overall library.
 Obviously the header file has no notion of packaging so this grouping would have to be done manually anyway.

 4. Finally we also intend to document each method as we introduce it to JOVE, partially for future reference, but also to better understand the API.